StamusNetworks/SELKS/README.rst

 =======================================

 Each major component can be independently upgraded of the others.
-Tuning suricata.yaml is left up to the end user depending on the specific traffic needs and speeds.
+Tuning suricata.yaml and Elasticsearch is left up to the end user depending on the specific traffic needs and speeds.

 Suricata
 --------

+Suricata is build with dropping privileges capability.
 Suricata (2.0 stable at the moment of this release) is installed and configured with the following:
 Suricata Configuration ::